AIn0n/AIn0n/README.md

 ## 👋 Hi there

-My name is Szymon Górka, currently a postgrad IT at the Lodz University of Technology.
-I like Tex-Mex Food, Rick & Morty, alternative music, and FOSS software.
+My name is Szymon Górka, I'm AI/ML engineer at Digica and backend developer for Septic Solutions.

 ## 📦 Projects
 |Repo|Stars|Description|